exercism/julia/concepts/chars/about.md

 Also, not everything that can be displayed on screen has its own unique code point.
 Some visually-distinct characters are considered to be derived from others, so Unicode treats them as a parent character plus a modifier.

-This issue affects Strings, where it presents challenges for indexing.

 [ascii]: https://en.wikipedia.org/wiki/ASCII